RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-02-08-newsletter.md

 plus an overview of a interactive data visualisation tool written in C++.

 Information on all previous LunchBytes sessions (including links to slides/video where available) can be [found on our site](https://rse.shef.ac.uk/community/lunch-bytes/).

+---

+**FOSDEM**, one of the biggest conferences on Free and Open-Source software happened on 2021-02-06 / 2021-02-07.
+There were [lots of talks on a great variety of topics](https://fosdem.org/2021/schedule/), including a high-performance computing track.
+Recordings of many of the talks will no doubt end up on YouTube soon.

 ### Opportunities